 - a.
-For purposes of this table, open circuit cooling tower performance is defined as the water flow rating of the tower at the thermal rating conditions divided by the fan motor nameplate power. - b.
-For purposes of this table, closed circuit cooling tower performance is defined as the process water flow rating of the tower at the thermal rating condition divided by the sum of the fan motor nameplate power and the integral spray pump motor nameplate power. - c.
+For purposes of this table, open circuit cooling tower performance is defined as the water flow rating of the tower at the given rating conditions divided by the fan motor nameplate power. - b.
+For purposes of this table, closed circuit cooling tower performance is defined as the process water flow rating of the tower at the given rating condition divided by the sum of the fan motor nameplate power and the integral spray pump motor nameplate power. - c.
 For purposes of this table, air-cooled condenser performance is defined as the heat rejected from the refrigerant divided by the fan motor nameplate power. - d.
 Open cooling towers shall be tested using the test procedures in CTI ATC-105.
 Performance of factory assembled open cooling towers shall be either certified as base models as specified in CTI STD-201 or verified by testing in the field by a CTI approved testing agency.
 Open factory assembled cooling towers with custom options added to a CTI certified base model for the purpose of safe maintenance or to reduce environmental or noise impact shall be rated at 90 percent of the CTI certified performance of the associated base model or at the manufacturer's stated performance, whichever is less.
-Base models of open factory assembled cooling towers configured in exact accordance with the Data of Record submitted to CTI as specified by CTI STD-201. - e.
-Applicable test procedure and reference year are provided under the definitions.
+Base models of open factory assembled cooling towers are open cooling towers cooling towers configured in exact accordance with the Data of Record submitted to CTI as specified by CTI STD-201.
+There are no certification requirements for field erected cooling towers. - e.
+Applicable test procedure and reference year are provided under the definitions. - f.
+Requires more efficient cooling towers for water cooled chiller plants over about 300 tons can get around this through the exceptions listed or by doing a whole building energy model to demonstrate that the proposed building is as or more efficient than the base line building.